59. Skip to content

 Source references 3

-Here you manage all aspects related to taxa within the information system.
-Most of this is done easily within Taxon Management, but there are some actions that can only be done within this table, including deleting a taxon (this cannot be done if occurrence data are associated with it), merging taxa and updating taxa (when one taxon is a synonym of another).
+Here you manage all aspects related taxa within the information system.
+Most of this is done easily within Taxon Management, but there are some actions that can only be done within this table, including delete a taxon (this cannot be done if occurrence data are associated with it), merge taxa, update taxa, fetch common names, fetch cites listing, extract author and harvest synonyms for accepted taxa (GBIF).

 Taxa 1